Andrettin/Wyrmsun/readme.txt

 - Added Slug (graphics by b_o).
 - Added Blood Bat and Dread Bat (graphics by b_o).
 - Goblin Spearmen now have a bonus against cavalry, but have lower normal damage.
+- Added new sounds for when a worker is repairing/building (by Wildfire Games).

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).